edwardlavender/flapper/README.md

 The depth-contour (DC) algorithm is the simplest.
 Whereas the COA approach only makes use of detections, the DC approach only uses depth observations.
-Specifically, under the assumption that individuals are benthic/demersal, this algorithm uses observed depths (± some error) to define the subset of possible locations of each individual within a defined area.
+Specifically, this algorithm uses observed depths (± some error) to define the subset of possible locations of each individual within a defined area: for pelagic species, tagged individuals must be in an area where the depth is at least as deep as the observed depth;
+for benthic/demersal species, tagged individuals must be in an area close in depth to the observed depth.
 This is implemented via `dc()`.
 The ‘quick’ depth-contour (DCQ) algorithm, implemented via `dcq()`, uses a modified version of this algorithm for quicker run times.

 #### The acoustic-contour\* (AC\*) algorithm(s)